-UI Section Function 1- Enterprise Metadata It displays the number of each type of technical assets (systems, envionments, tables, and columns) and the distribution of sensitive metadata across these technical assets.
-2-Data Catalog Dis- tribution It displays the distribution of environments based on database type.
-3-Top <technical Assets> in Data Lineage</technical It displays top systems or environments based on number of column used in mappings.
-It displays the distribution of sensitive columns based on SDI classification across all the systems.
-It displays the number of sensitive columns and their SDI classifications in a system or environment.
+UI Section Function 1-Enterprise Metadata It displays the number of each type of technical assets (systems, environments, tables, and columns) and the distribution of sensitive metadata across these technical assets.
+2-Data Catalog Dis- It displays the distribution of environments based on database type.

+UI Section Function tribution 3-Top <technical Assets&gt; in Data Lineage</technical It displays top systems or environments based on number of columns used in mappings.
+4-Sensitive Data Summary It displays the distribution of sensitive columns based on SDI classification across all the systems.
+5-Sensitive Data Dis- tribution By <tech- nical_Assets&gt;</tech- It displays the number of sensitive columns and their SDI classifications in a system or environment.
+6-Top <technical Assets&gt; By Asso- ciations</technical It displays top technical assets based on their number of associations.
+7- Top <technical< u=""> Assets&gt;</technical<> It displays top systems or environments based on their number of tables and columns.
+8- Upcoming Sched - uled Scans It displays a list of environments that are scheduled for a metadata scan.
+9- Last Refereshed Environments It displays a list of recently refreshed environments.
+10-Data Quality It displays data quality score for environments, tables or columns.
-UI Section Function

-nical_Assets>

-6-Top <technical< td=""></technical<>

-Assets> By Asso- It displays top technical assets based on their number of associations.

-ciations

-7-Top <technical< td="">It displays top systems or environments based on their number of</technical<> It displays top systems or environments based on their number of

-Assets> tables and columns.

-8-Upcoming Sched- It displays a list of environments that are scheduled for a metadata

-uled Scans scan.

-9- Last Refereshed It displays a list of recently refreshed environments

-Environments It displays a list of recently refreshed environments.